myatktun/myatktun.github.io/_sources/CompTIA.rst

     - APFS (Apple File System) default, HFS+ (Hierarchical File System Plus)
     - only read NTFS
   * Linux
-    - lots to choose; most used is ext4 (Fourth Extended File System)
+    -lots to choose; most used is ext4 (Fourth Extended File System)
     - older distros ext2 or ext3, enterprise level BTRFS, XFS, ZFS
     - ext4 supports volumes up to 1EB with file sizes up to 16TB and backward compatible
     - able to read/write to NTFS, FAT32, exFAT, HFS+, ext4
   * Windows
     - NTFS, FAT32, exFAT
     - all Windows fs organize blocks of data into groups called clusters (size varies with file system and the size of partition)
   * **FAT32**<a id="fat32"></a>
     - each block stores up to 4096bytes of data
     - in small partition, each cluster is made up of 1 block
     - will use many clusters as needed if file is larger than 4096bytes
     - if a file smaller than 4096bytes is stored, rest of the cluster goes to waste (this waste is acceptible as most files are larger than 4096)
     - **FAT (file allocation table)**
        + first supported in MS-DOS version 2.1
        + data structure and indexing system to keep track of stored data on hard drive
     - **left column** gives each cluster a hexadecimal number from 00000000 to FFFFFFFF
        + each hexa 4bits, eight hexa 32bits
     - **right column** contains info on the status of cluster
        + even brand-new drives contain faulty blocks that cannot store data because of imperfections in the construction of the drive
        + high-level formatting: OS mapping bad blocks and marking them unusable
        + quick format: creates the FAT and creates a blank root dir
        + full format: testing every sector to mark unusable one in the FAT
        + bad block: 0000FFF7
        + good blocks: 00000000
     - when **saving a file**
        + starts at the beginning of the FAT to look for first space marked 00000000 and store
        + if file fits within one cluster, cluster status area is marked with 0000FFFF (last cluster), called end-of-file marker
        + if require more than one cluster, searches for the next open cluster and places the number of next cluster in the status area, repeat until entire file is saved
        + after saving all clusters, Windows locate the file's folder (which are stored on blocks but has different set of blocks), and records the filename, size, date/time, starting cluster
        + process is reversed if a program request a file
     - FAT32 auto makes two copies of the FAT
     - offers 4KB cluster sizes up to a partition size of 2GB (match the size of 4KB block)
     - supports dirves up to 2TB and files up to 4GB